iodigital-com/io-technology/data/blog/inversion-of-control-through-compound-components.md

 - Implementation logic is moved outside of the component making it easier to fit your needs
   - For instance, what if you need to render the toggle underneath the items instead of above them?
 Just render it there!
 - The options are not passed as a configuration anymore
   - What if you also want to add an icon in front of the list item?
-Just render that in through React children next to the label
+Just render that in through React.js children next to the label
   - The component needs fewer features and updates, but can handle whatever you throw at it
 - It’s clear how this component works
   - You don’t have to open it and scroll to lines of JSX and figure out what happens